 Study Support and Guidance

-Each of our programmes has a Course co-ordinator who will be able to help you throughout the duration of your course.
+Each of our programmes has a Course leader who will be able to help you throughout the duration of your course.
 In addition, a course administrator will also be available to answer many of the day-to-day questions about the course.
 They are responsible for issuing course information and documentation.

 Communication between tutors and students is very important.

 All tutors are available either in the classroom or in the staffroom.
 Should you feel necessary to discuss with your tutor something important it is advisable to seek an appointment through the reception office so that the tutor can allocate you the necessary time.